kartiknair/dhow/README.md

 export default Document;
 ```

-Note that, if provided, this is a complete replacement of the internal default tree (which looks like the above).
+Note that, if provided, this is a complete replacement of the internal default tree (which looks like the above), so make sure it is complete.

 ## Modifying the `head` content